assadnavi/assadnavi.github.io/_posts/2024-01-10-interview-preparation-cpp-coding-quiz-1.md

 ## End

-You finally reached the end of the coding test and happy with the code your produced.
-Scott looks at it a few minutes and indicates that it is a good piece of work.
-You also mention to Scott the design decisions you have made.
+You finally reached the end of the coding test and happy with the code you have produced.
+You mention to Scott the design decisions you have made and the advantages of using an enum to guard against wrong inputs.
+Scott reads your solution and indicates that it is a good piece of work.

-`You successfully completed this C++ coding quiz`
+`Congratulation!
+You successfully completed this C++ coding quiz`

 <img src="https://www.interviewpuzzler.com/assets/sep_1.png"/>
 <img src="https://www.interviewpuzzler.com/assets/sep_1.png"/>